adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ####Query database for policy documents based on project information - This is the process that handles the developer and manager policy documents request requests

-####Update or modify the information in the OSS Source policy documents database - This is the process that allows a manager to update or modify the contents of the OSS Source policy documents database
+####Create or modify the information in the OSS Source policy documents database - This is the process that allows a manager to update or modify the contents of the OSS Source policy documents database

 #####OSS Component Database - This is the database that stores the Software Package License Results for retrieval.